sal55/langs/compilec.md

 One major library (GTK) uses bitfields in its interfaces.
 Possibly it works by luck, because the combinations used don't trigger the anomaly.
 (Access to the bitfield values is not the issue, but it affects the overall struct sizes.

-Use a larger struct size, as determined by *your* compiler, compared with the internal struct size set by the compiler used for the pre-built binarie, and things can go wrong.
+Use a larger struct size, as determined by *your* compiler, compared with the internal struct size set by the compiler used for the pre-built binarie, and things can go wrong.)

 ### VLAs, Variable Length Arrays

 On the face of it they sound simple (and in my language, they would be), but:

 * The VLA parts actually refer to the *type*, not the variable.
-So a VLA can be used in a typeded, and typedef can be used for instantiating multiple variables, at different times, and with possible values of the expressions of the dimensions
+So a VLA can be used in a typedef, and the typedef can be used for instantiating multiple variables, at different times, and with possible values of the expressions of the dimensions
 * VLAs can be declared in a loop, with different sizes each time
 * VLAs can be condionally declared
 * Because of block scopes, there can be multiple VLAS in effect, with nested lifetimes, and multiple possible future VLAs
-* Because of 'goto' and 'break', it is possible to enter and leave blocks containing active VLAs (entering might be restricting, but then it is your job to detect such possibilities)
+* Because of 'goto' and 'break', it is possible to enter and leave blocks containing active VLAs (entering might be restricted, but then it is your job to detect such infringements)
 * 'sizeof' is now no longer a compile-time constant, but is worked out at runtime.
 (And can involve a calculatoion for multi-dimensional VLAs)
-* Multi-dimemnsional VLA access requires now multiple by variables, not constants.
+* Multi-dimemnsional VLA access requires now multiply by variables, not constants.

 Still think they are a simple feature?
 I decided not to support them.